Faculty and Staff

 Upon leaving New York, Henry continued his career as a director/choreographer and teacher.
 His work has been seen on the stages of the Alliance Theatre, Seven Stages, Coconut Grove Playhouse, Northshore Music Theatre, Cherry County Playhouse, Birmingham Summerfest, Birmingham Children’s Theatre, Kennesaw State University, Cincinnati Conservatory of Music, Webster University, and Birmingham-Southern College.
 Hylan spent two summers on the theatre faculty at the Georgia Governor’s Honors Program and taught for six years at Woodward Academy—four of which he was the director of the theatre program.

-Interim Head of Acting and Resident Vocal Coach
+Assistant Professor, Interim Head of Acting and Resident Vocal Coach

 M.F.A.
 Classical Acting, The George Washington University

 Areas of Emphasis: Voice and Speech, Acting, Alexander Technique, Yoga